leancodepl/leancode_kratos/documentation/login.md

 ## Login with passkey

-Login with a passkey do not requires only a passkey that is associated with the user account.

-Email ot other user credentials are not required.
+Login with a passkey requires only a passkey that is associated with the user account, email or other user credentials are not required.

 ```dart
 await kratosClient.loginWithPasskey(